MF366-Coding/d3NCRYP7/README.md

 More coming soon!

 ### Tests
-A «checked» checkbox means that it worked.
+A ticked checkbox means that it worked.

 The number is how many tries I needed.